microsoft/perfview/src/TraceEvent/EventPipe/EventPipeFormat.md

-that there are only very loose requirements on the order or number of these Thus you can create a new object type and insert that object in the stream (that object must have only tagged fields however but a tagged blob can do almost anything).
+that there are only very loose requirements on the order or number of these Thus you can create a new object type and insert that object in the stream (that object must have only tagged fields however but a tagged blob can represent almost anything).
 This allows whole new objects to be added to the file format without breaking existing readers.

 #### Version Numbers and forward compatibility.